skyellen/robwork-mirror/doc/ressources/installation.hpp.md

 cd RWPROJECTROOT
 mkdir buildrelease
 cd buildrelease
-cmake -DCMAKE_BUILD_TYPE=Relase -G"MinGW Makefiles" ..
+cmake -DCMAKE_BUILD_TYPE=Release -G"MinGW Makefiles" ..
 ~~~

 now all files generated in the compilation will be contained in "buildrelease" directory.

-You can customize the build using -DCMAKE_BUILD_TYPE=Relase or -DCMAKE_BUILD_TYPE=Debug, changing options in the gui with ccmake (linux) or
+You can customize the build using -DCMAKE_BUILD_TYPE=Release or -DCMAKE_BUILD_TYPE=Debug, changing options in the gui with ccmake (linux) or
 CMakeSetup.exe (windows), and you can edit the build configuration files

 - RWPROJECTROOT/RobWork/RobWork.cmake